 Legislation should be amended such that it only regulates the use and copying of works in the commercial context.
 The sharing of copies or use of another person’s work, should never be forbidden as long as it takes place on a non-commercial basis.
 The commercial side of the copyright law should remain, but reform is necessary.
 The exclusive right to produce copies of a work for commercial purposes, must be drastically reduced to a period of 5 to 15 years from the work’s initial publication.
 The commercial protection range shall be regulated so that anyone is free to create new works that build upon earlier creations: so-called “derivatives”.
 Any justified deviations from this rule, such as direct translations of books or using new music in commercial films, should be explicitly listed in the law.

 Technology makes information easier and cheaper to copy, store and use in new ways.
 This should not be fought but embraced.
 Digital Rights Management (DRM) seeks to restrict the flow of information.
-We are against legislative measures to protect DRM technologies, the idea of consumers paying to have their rights in how they consume content reduced by technological measures is absurd.
+We are against legislative measures protecting DRM technologies.
+The idea of consumers paying to have their content-consumption rights reduced by technological measures is absurd.
 Legislative protection for DRM is bad policy that would only stifle technological growth.
 Any product containing DRM shall display clear warning to explicitly describe the restrictions associated with it.

 Contractual agreements implemented that restrict the consumers rights to use the content they have purchased shall be declared null and void.
 Non-commercial distribution of published culture, information or knowledge – with the clear exception of personal data – must not be limited or punished.